General questions about the digital app version.

-How long does a 4.0 course last and how much does it cost?
+How long does a digital enrollment last and how much does it cost?

-Also, note that the enrollment period starts on the day of your choosing.
+Every Teaching Textbooks course lasts 1 year and includes 3 months of additional pause time.
 When you purchase a course, you pick the day that you plan to start.
-On that day, we will email you the info you need to get going.
+Your enrollment period will begin on that day, and we will email you a start date reminder and the information you need to get started.

 Are there any in-app purchases or hidden fees?

 Can I use a digital course with more than one student?
 In other words, is it possible to share a course with all the members of a family?

 Our digital courses can only be used on a per-student basis.
 No enrollments can be shared; therefore, you can’t have multiple students using a single enrollment.
 Because of this, our digital apps are priced far lower than our old, disc versions, which could be shared and even resold.
 While the older physical products–comprised of printed books and discs–can be shared, they have many downsides in addition to the cost.
 For instance, most computers nowadays don’t have disc drives, and our discs won’t work on Macs with operating systems above macOS10.14.
 Therefore, a move away from disc-based media was inevitable.
 We are still continuing to sell these products as a courtesy for those who prefer them and have devices that will operate them.

 Do you offer discounts on digital enrollments to large families?

 Absolutely.
 Click here for more information about that.

 Do you sell the digital courses to schools or only to homeschool families?